lammps/lammps/doc/src/Modify_gsm.rst

 :doc:`fix wall/gran <fix_wall_gran>`.
 In both cases, the exchange of forces, torques, and heat flow between two types of bodies is defined using a GranularModel class.
-The GranularModel class organizes the details of an interaction using a series of granular submodels each of which describe a particular interaction mode (e.g. normal forces or rolling friction).
-From a parent GSM class, several types of submodel classes are derived:
+The GranularModel class organizes the details of an interaction using a series of granular sub-models each of which describe a particular interaction mode (e.g. normal forces or rolling friction).
+From a parent GSM class, several types of sub-model classes are derived:

-* GSMNormal: normal force submodel
+* GSMNormal: normal force sub-model
-* GSMDamping: normal damping submodel
+* GSMDamping: normal damping sub-model
-* GSMTangential: tangential forces and sliding friction submodel
+* GSMTangential: tangential forces and sliding friction sub-model
-* GSMRolling: rolling friction submodel
+* GSMRolling: rolling friction sub-model
-* GSMTwisting: twisting friction submodel
+* GSMTwisting: twisting friction sub-model
-* GSMHeat: heat conduction submodel
+* GSMHeat: heat conduction sub-model

-For each type of submodel, more classes are further derived, each describing a specific implementation.
+For each type of sub-model, more classes are further derived, each describing a specific implementation.
 For instance, from the GSMNormal class the GSMNormalHooke, GSMNormalHertz, and GSMNormalJKR classes are derived which calculate Hookean, Hertzian, or JKR normal forces, respectively.
-This modular structure simplifies the addition of new granualar contact models as as one only needs to create a new GSM class without having to modify the more complex PairGranular, FixGranWall, and GranularModel classes.
+This modular structure simplifies the addition of new granular contact models as as one only needs to create a new GSM class without having to modify the more complex PairGranular, FixGranWall, and GranularModel classes.
 Most GSM methods are also already defined by the parent classes so new contact models typically only require